|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 American Studies majors may graduate with distinction in the major if they have a GPA of at least 3.5 in the major and a cumulative GPA of at least 3.0

-This new interdisciplinary minor focuses on Asian American history, culture, and contemporary issues as well as their Asian roots and American context.
-The Asian American Minor is 6 courses (18 s.h.), 5 in American Studies and 1 in Asian Studies, as distributed below.
-Besides taking regular courses, students can earn credits through fieldwork and independent study under a professor's guidance.
+This interdisciplinary minor focuses on Asian American history, culture, and contemporary issues as well as their Asian roots and American context.
+The Asian American Minor is six courses (18 s.h.), five in American Studies and one in Asian Studies, as distributed below.
+In lieu of taking regular academic courses, students can earn credits through fieldwork and independent study under a professor's guidance.
 This minor is a useful credential for majors in education, journalism and communication, social administration, health science, social science, humanities, history, pre-law studies, and business fields such as personnel and marketing.

 Select one Asian Studies course under an Asian Studies or cross-listed number.
-Advisers can help students choose from a list of over 60 courses.
+Advisors can help students choose from a list of over sixty courses.

 Site developed by Temple University, Computer Services